Skip to content

 An additional step was to map the results onto Cooke’s (2005) six principles of research capacity building.
 We tabulated each sub-theme against each principle, looking for supporting (and refuting) evidence and then developed this into a diagram to illustrate the relationships.

-To benefit rigour, Guba and Lincoln’s (1982) concepts of trustworthiness were used.
-Strategies included maintaining an audit trail; regularly questioning decisions; using reflexivity to challenge assumptions and expectations; comparing across transcripts; analysing instances that did not appear to fit with the majority (Bazeley, 2013); discussing with other team members; and maintaining an audit trail (Bazeley, 2013).
+To ensure rigour, Guba and Lincoln’s (1982) concepts of trustworthiness were used.
+Strategies included maintaining an audit trail; regularly questioning analytical decisions; using reflexivity to challenge assumptions and expectations; comparing across transcripts; analysing instances that did not appear to fit with the majority (Bazeley, 2013); and discussing coding and thematic development within the research team.
+Peer de-briefing was not used; however, the combination of independent scrutiny of coding, reflexive note-keeping, constant comparison, and documentation of analytic decisions provided equivalent opportunities for critical reflection and enhanced credibility.

 Ethics